azmok/autil_monolith/README.md

 #### `some( `*`predicateFn`*`, `*`arr`*` )`
 `some :: ( (* -> bool) -> [] ) -> bool`
-- Return true if callback funcition `predicateFn` return true in ,at least, one element
+- Return true if callback funcition `predicateFn` return true on one element at least

 ```php
 $arr = [1,2,3];